Mental health and wellbeing

 If you or someone you care about is experiencing a mental health crisis – you can call 0207 771 5807.
 The mental health crisis line is available 24 hours a day and callers will be given support and advice from mental health professionals.

 Child and Adolescent Mental Health Services (CAMHS) offers a wide range of specialist treatment packages to children, young people and their families.
 Contact: 0207 515 6633 (Poplar) or 0207 426 2375 (Whitechapel) or online.

 Tower Hamlets Early Detection Service (THEDS) is a small team comprised of mental health nurses, psychologists and psychiatrists who aim is to support young people aged 16-25 who have experienced symptoms of mental illness to help getting their lives back on track.
-Contact: 0203 487 1320 or online
+Contact: 0203 487 1320.

 Mind in Tower Hamlets and Newham is a community mental health charity that provides advice and support to anyone with a mental health or emotional issue.
 They also provide free counselling for Tower Hamlets residents.